acomaviation/aerobid-legal-docs/broker_agreement.md

 ### Background

 1. ACOM operates a platform which it makes available to subscribers via the internet on a monthly subscription basis for the purpose of offering a real time bidding platform to introduce operators and brokers in the chartered aircraft market.
-2. You (the **Broker**) are a broker in the chartered aircraft market and wish to use ACOM's platform for its business operations.
+2. You (the **Broker**) are a broker in the chartered aircraft market and wish to use ACOM’s platform for its business operations.
-3. ACOM has agreed to provide and the Broker has agreed to take and pay a subscription for ACOM's platform subject to these terms and conditions.
+3. ACOM has agreed to provide and the Broker has agreed to take and pay a subscription for ACOM’s platform subject to these terms and conditions.

 ### Agreed Terms